Konghou

 The konghou (箜篌 (kōnghóu)) is a Chinese plucked string instrument.
 In ancient China, the term konghou came to refer to three different musical instruments: a zither and two different types of harp.

 Today, konghou usually refers the modern konghou concert harp, which was invented in the last century.
 Shu-konghou refers to an extinct vertical angular harp, and feng shou konghou to an extinct arched harp.

 During the Tang dynasty it was also used as a general term for string instruments from other countries that played in the Chinese court.
 It may not have meant a specific type of instrument at that time.
+In the Song dynasty, because the konghou was increasingly associated with lower-status courtesans and singing girls, its music was considered licentious and dangerous, earning it the nickname “the Marquis (hou) of the Empty (kong) State” (kongguo zhi hou 空國之候).

 History

 There were three types of variations of the konghou name, and scholars have been working to match them to musical instruments.
 The variations are wo konghou, shu konghou and feng shou konghou.

 Wo konghou

 A musician playing a wo konghou.
 Excavated from a tomb near Ji'an (集安市), Tonghua (通化市), southern Jilin province, northeast China.
 Goguryeo period (고구려 / 高句麗), 37 BC-668 AD.